 Even small kitchen islands can make a big impact.

-Other small outdoor kitchen ideas worth exploring: a countertop overhang to provide room for breakfast bar-style seating, a small sink and under-counter space for a trash can—sometimes sticking with the basics can be the most satisfying.
+Other small outdoor kitchen ideas worth exploring: a countertop overhang to provide room for breakfast bar-style seating, or perhaps a small sink and under-counter space for a trash can.
+Sometimes sticking with the basics can be the most satisfying strategy.

 Revamp your small kitchen with easy space-saving organization solutions and ideas, and learn how to max out efficiency by...

 Transform your small kitchen for maximum efficiency and space with clever small kitchen storage ideas that wrangle countertop...